Examples

 Note

-In the current implementation of the pycopm tool, the handling of properties that require definitions of i,j,k indices (e.g., FAULTS, WELLSPECS) are assumed to be defined in the main .DATA deck.
+In the current implementation of the pycopm tool, the handling of properties that requires definitions of i,j,k indices (e.g., FAULTS, WELLSPECS) are assumed to be defined in the main .DATA deck.
 Then, in order to use pycopm for simulation models where these properties are define via include files, replace those includes in the .DATA deck with the actual content of the include files.
 Here are some relevant keywords per deck section that need to be in the main input deck and not via include files:

 SECTION GRID: MAPAXES, FAULTS, MULTREGT (other keywords like MULTZ, NTG, or definitions/operations for perms and poro can be in included files since permx, permy, permz, poro, porv, multx, multy, multz are read from the .INIT file)